 As you can see, swiss chard sits in the middle of the spectrum, but it is still on the high end for most adult guinea pigs.

-However, because this veggie is also high in oxalates, the oxalic acid binds to most of the calcium and prevents it from being absorbed into the body.
+However, because this veggie is also high in oxalates, the oxalic acid binds to some of the calcium and prevents it from being absorbed into the body.